 Advice for Making Purchase Offers on a Home

-Looking for great advice on making a purchase offer for a home but a little afraid you'll mess up?
-You're not alone.
-Because once a buyer has selected the right home to buy, figuring out how much to offer for that home can be daunting.
+Once a buyer has selected the right home to buy, figuring out how much to offer for that home can be daunting.
 Buyers are concerned that if they offer too little, they will risk insulting or alienating the seller.
 If they offer too much, they could overpay.
-Ouch.

 Why Agents Won't Tell You What to Offer on a Home